Techsola/tfvc-migrator/Readme.md

                                            first changeset under the given source path.
   --max-changeset <max-changeset>          The last changeset to migrate.
 Defaults to the most recent
                                            changeset under the given source path.
+  --directories <directories>              If this option is used, only the files within the specified
+                                           directories (relative to the root path) will be migrated.
+If a file moves into this filter, the migrated result will appear with no prior history.
+If a file moves out of this filter, it will appear to be deleted.
+Wildcards are not currently supported.
   --root-path-changes <root-path-changes>  Followed by one or more arguments with the format
                                            CS1234:$/New/Path.
 Changes the path that is mapped as the Git repository root to a new path during a specified changeset.